schardtbc/iexcloud_api_wrapper/README.md

 This repository is not a node package.
 You cannot use npm install, instead use the following procedure to make a new repro that is a copy of the template.

-The prceedure is descripbed by github here https://help.github.com/articles/duplicating-a-repository/
+The procedure is descripbed by github here https://help.github.com/articles/duplicating-a-repository/

 The required commands are listed below as a model for a shell script